precice/elastictube1d/README.md

 title: 1D Elastic Tube
 permalink: unknown
 keywords: OpenFOAM, python
 summary: The 1D Elastic Tube is a FSI case, that consists of an internal flow in a flexible tube.
 The flow is unsteady and incompressible.
-This tutorial can be run using C++ or python.
-Running the simulation takes a few minutes.
+This tutorial contains C++ and Python variants of the fluid and solid solvers.
+Running the simulation takes just 1-2 minutes.
 ---